35 ppp

 quantile.ppplist TRUE FALSE

 The S3 method quantile.ppp() finds the quantiles of one or more numeric marks in a point-pattern.
-Note that this function is completely different from the S3 method spatstat.explore::SpatialQuantile.ppp() (v3.6.0.5).
+This is completely different from the S3 method spatstat.explore::SpatialQuantile.ppp() (v3.7.0.4).

 spatstat.data::vesicles |>